Division of Counselor Education & Psychology

 - Possession of integrity and ethical conduct

 - Commitment to professional development.
-The essay (rubric in Appendix) is divided into 5 basic sections, each one designed so that the first few words of each segment are provided to get you started in the correct direction.
+The essay is divided into 5 basic sections, each one designed so that the first few words of each segment are provided to get you started in the correct direction.
 Complete each segment (typewritten) until you are confident that you have provided clear and comprehensive responses.

 - My rationale for pursuing a career in counseling is best expressed as follows…